ETH-100/dasbook/docs/guide/concept.md

 ### The ZKP Model

-Each blockchain maintains a complete, real-time set of data, such as all account balances, known as the “state.”
+Each blockchain maintains a complete, real-time set of data, such as all account balances, known as the "state".
 When a block is added, transactions within it update this state, replacing the old "fingerprint" with a new one.
 This fingerprint (state root) is derived from a massive dataset computed from all historical transactions.
 Even a small change—like updating a single balance—can dramatically change the fingerprint.
 Thus, by verifying whether the new state root is valid, we can confirm that the block was correctly executed.

 ![image.png](/en/ZKP.png)